tacotranslate/js-package/readme.md

 - **`string`**
 	- The text to translate.
 Needs to be written in the same language as your project `locale`.
 - **`id`** (optional)
 	- A translation ID.
-This is optional, but can be helpful for translating the same string into multiple, differing outputs.
+This is optional, but can be helpful for translating the same string into multiple, differing outputs in other languages.
 Then, later, [inside our web application](https://tacotranslate.com), you can edit the automatic translation.
 	- For example:
 		```jsx
 		<>